wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 - Write up project ideas as a 1 sentence goal.
 - Add additional clarifying sentences.

 Agree on one project idea with your teacher.
-Your teacher should make sure it is something reasonable that can be accomplished in the time available.
+Your teacher should make sure the project is something reasonable that can be accomplished in the time available.

-Write up a more detailed plan break the project into more specific tasks and estimate the time each will take.
+Write up a more detailed plan.
+Investigate as needed.
+Break the project into more specific tasks and estimate the time each will take.

-Have your teacher review the more detailed plan and provide comments.
+Have your teacher review the more detailed plan and provide comments, and adjust the plan accordingly.

 ### Do

 This should take about two weeks.

 Carry out the plan.

+Some tasks may take longer than expected.
+If it looks like you will only be able to get to a subset of the tasks, talk to your teacher and adjust the plan.

 ### Share